craigfisk/portfolio/README.md

 <img src="https://craigfisk.com/img/pexels-photo-8613146_cropped_1080.png" style="width: 100%; height: float: right;" >

-There are a lot of publications now on using machine learning in segmentation.
+There are many publications on using machine learning in segmentation.
 This post is a personalized summary of some of my thinking on this topic.
 To build a new business is the #1 initiative today, according to a McKinsey & Company "Global Survey" in November 9, 2023.

 Context: back in 2017 I arrived early for a talk on AI and spotted someone I knew had been active in AI for a long time, so I asked what was new.
 He said matrix algebra and regression were still relevant.
 The difference today was that there was 10,000 times more data and 10,000 times more compute power.